Sound technical content, curated with aloha by

 Galvanizing is a zinc coating applied to steel for corrosion resistance.

-Hi.
+Q. Hi.
 I handle crowd control barriers made of galvanized pipe quite a lot every Sunday.
 My hands get grey stained, is it poisonous?
 Can zinc and other elements get into the skin easily?
-Just got this barriers this week, so I haven't used gloves yet.
+Just got the barriers this week, so I haven't used gloves yet.
 I'm worried that our weekend school children and their parents might sometimes touch the barriers to help out with moving them around.
 Are we exposing ourselves dangerously if we scratch our eyes or eat something prior to washing our hands?
 Is it a bad idea to get the galvanized pipe barriers model?
 I could have ordered the normal steel items but they'll get corroded very quickly.
 Any advice would be greatly appreciated, thanks a lot.

 Kiram LezzarChurch volunteer - Conroe Texas